 - Knowledge: Changes/improvements to the knowledge of an organization is critical for process, progress and initiative.

 It's a fact that the pace of change is so fast that mergers and acquisitions are on the rise as one of the best ways of achieving strategic growth.
-But, what if you're not ready to for M&A?
-Check out 6 steps to grow your business from within.
+What if you're not ready or willing to merge or be acquired by another business?
+Check out the six steps to grow your business from within.

 CEOs throughout the world are driving to improving organizational performance regardless of size or industry.
-Much has been written and studied on this subject, and we find in the myriad of surveys and books as well as in our own experience that there are 6 steps that, executed effectively, drive performance improvement and growth capacity.
+Much has been written and studied on this subject, and we find in myriad of surveys and books that there are six steps that, executed effectively, drive performance improvement and growth capacity.

 Employee engagement is one of the most written and talked about issues today in business.
-By now the Gallup survey is familiar to all of us and efforts to better understand and to build engagement are under way in many companies.
-Following are examples of key actions to enable your people to engage: to feel passion about the work they do, deliver their best performance and to strengthen their commitment.
+Below are key actions you, as a business owner, can take to enable your people to engage: to feel passionate about the work they do, deliver their best performance and to strengthen their commitment:

 - Build a strong understanding of your business strategy throughout your workforce.
-Ensure everyone can answer the following questions: 1) Why do customers buy from us?
-2) Who are our key competitors and why do their customers buy from them?
-3) How do I contribute to our unique differentiation?
+Ensure everyone can answer the following questions: Why do customers buy from us?
+Who are our key competitors, and why do their customers buy from them?
+How do I contribute to our unique differentiation?

 - Build trust.
 Employees need to know that their managers and executives care about them as people as well as being committed to their success.

-- Make certain each employee is using his preferred skills and has an effective degree of autonomy.
+- Make sure every employee is using his or her preferred skills and has an effective degree of autonomy.